 Municipalities are increasingly animating their park spaces through programming and new forms of community engagement.
-Some examples include, but are not limited to, fitness in the park, food trucks, summer camps, special events and festivals, movie in the park and art in the park.
+Some examples include, but are not limited to, fitness in the park, outdoor yoga, art and music in the park, food trucks, summer camps, and special events and festivals.
 Some of these examples are found in the North Middlesex, delivered by community partners with the support of the Municipality.
 Viewing parks as "outdoor living rooms" helps to broaden their scope of use and engages a wider audience, leading to experiential learning, participation, and community mobilization.

-Recommendations - Recreation Programs
+Recommendations - Programming